unicode-org/message-format-wg/spec/data-model/README.md

 ## Patterns

-Each `Pattern` is a standalone linear sequence of text and placeholders that represents the output of a message.
+Each `Pattern` contains a linear sequence of text and placeholders corresponding to potential output of a message.

 Each element of the `Pattern` MUST either be a non-empty string or an `Expression` object.
 String values represent literal _text_.